 This will update your context and tell you the new context.
 Now when you run a command without

 now: it sets the time to the current time, and will use that time over and over, so you can see a consistent view of data.
 It does not update the context as time passes.

-VividCortex integrates directly with Grafana through our Grafana plugin.
-This allows you to view any of the thousands of metrics VividCortex collects in a dashboard you and your team are already using.
+DPM integrates directly with Grafana through our Grafana plugin.
+This allows you to view any of the thousands of metrics DPM collects in a dashboard you and your team are already using.
 For more information and to get started, check out our Grafana plugin GitHub repo.